Moustached kingfisher: Habitat and distribution

-It inhabits lowland forest and hill forest in southern Bougainville, and hill and mist forest between 550 m and 1250 m of altitude in Guadalcanal.
+It inhabits hill forest in southern Bougainville, and hill and mist forest between 550 m and 1250 m of altitude in Guadalcanal.

 In the 1950s, local people observed holes in the riverbanks or in the ground in the forest, which were thought to be the nests of moustached kingfishers.
 However, they are believed to be opportunistic cavity nesters.

 Behavior

 The moustached kingfisher is a perch hunter, feeding on insects and small vertebrates.
 It is capable of fast direct flight due to its rounded wings and a short tail.
 Its eyes are specialized for accurately sighting prey at a distance.
 Its head allows it to turn at a wide angle.
 The species is thought to be territorial as breeding pairs.

 It has been reported to dive multiple times to clean off the dirt that may adhere from the nest.

 This bird usually calls before dawn and after dusk.
-Its call is a loud, ringing laugh, ‘ko-ko-ko-ko’.
+Its call is a loud, ringing laugh, 'ko-ko-ko-ko'.